resource-watch/nrt-scripts/cit_003_air_quality/README.md

 * [Air Quality: Carbon Monoxide (CO) Station Measurements](https://resourcewatch.org/data/explore/cit003fnrt-Air-Quality-Measurements-CO)
 * [Air Quality: Black Carbon Station Measurements](https://resourcewatch.org/data/explore/cit003gnrt-Air-Quality-Measurements-BC_1)

-{Describe how the original data came from the source.}

-{Describe the steps used to process the data, e.g., "convert variable X from the original netcdf file to a tif to upload to Google Earth Engine."}

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/cit_003_air_quality/contents/src/__init__.py) for more details on this processing.

 **Schedule**

-This script is run twice daily.
+This script is run once daily.
 The exact time that the script is run to update the dataset can be found in the the `time.cron` file.
 This time is in Coordinated Universal Time (UTC), expressed in cron format.

-###### Note: This script was originally written by [Francis Gassert](https://www.wri.org/profile/francis-gassert), and is currently maintained by [Amelia Snyder](https://www.wri.org/profile/amelia-snyder).
+###### Note: This script was originally written by [Francis Gassert](https://www.wri.org/profile/francis-gassert), and is currently maintained by [Weiqi Zhou](https://www.wri.org/profile/weiqi-zhou).